Using Version Control in Studio Pro

 The app will be downloaded from the Team Server and opened in Studio Pro.

-When you are happy with a set of changes, you commit them to the repository.
+When you are happy with a set of changes, you commit and push them to the remote repository (Team Server).
 Others can then choose to update/pull and retrieve those changes.

 You can update/pull your working copy with changes committed by others.

-You can also see a history of all the changes which have been committed, no matter who committed them.
+You can also see a history of all the changes that have been committed, no matter who committed them.

-The status of your app is a summary of all the changes in your working copy when compared with the original.
+The status of your app is a summary of all the changes in your working copy when compared with the original (the original version is the version you pulled from the remote repository before making your changes (or the newly created app if you have not pulled anything yet).
 Studio Pro shows the status both in the App Explorer and in the Changes pane.

-The App Explorer shows an icon in front of items (documents, folders, and modules) that are changed in some way.
+The App Explorer shows an icon in front of items (such as documents, folders, and modules) to present that are changed in some way.
 The different icons indicate the different kinds of changes which have been made.

 Icon Meaning